 Fig.1.
 Drying behaviour of ginger in microwave oven at different energy levels

-Ginger dehydrated with two stages was of better quality than that dehydrated by hot air oven at constant temperature (50ºC) as revealed by the mean score of 4.16 and score of 3.85 for two stage and one stage dehydration respectively.
-Burning of ginger was observed at 2nd and 3rd energy levels as revealed by the colour scores of 3.70 and 3.10 for 2nd and 3rd energy levels respectively as against a high score of 4.60 for hot air oven and 3.85 for first energy level given by the panel.
-The lowest scores were 2.90 for taste, 3.30 for texture and 3.20 for overall acceptability as given by the panel for 3rd and 2nd energy levels against the high scores of 4.10 (colour), 4.00 (texture), 4.40 (taste) and 4.40 (overall acceptability) for 1st energy level (Table 4).
-Thus based on a saving of time by about 30 % and a better product quality, energy level I is recommended for two stage dehydration process for ginger.
+Ginger dehydrated with two stages was of better quality than that dehydrated by hot air oven at constant temperature (50ºC) as revealed by the mean score of 4.16 and score of 3.85 for two-stage and one-stage dehydration respectively.
+Burning of ginger was observed at 2nd and 3rd energy levels as revealed by the colour scores of 3.70 and 3.10 for 2nd and 3rd energy levels respectively as against a high score of 4.60 for the hot air oven and 3.85 for the first energy level given by the panel.
+The lowest scores were 2.90 for taste, 3.30 for texture, and 3.20 for overall acceptability as given by the panel for 3rd and 2nd energy levels against the high scores of 4.10 (colour), 4.00 (texture), 4.40 (taste), and 4.40 (overall acceptability) for 1st energy level (Table 4).
+Thus based on a saving of time by about 30 % and a better product quality, energy level I is recommended for a stage dehydration processes for ginger.

 Conclusions

-The use of microwave oven reduced the time required to dehydrate the ginger.
-There was burning of ginger at 2nd and 3rd energy levels of microwave oven.
+The use of a microwave oven reduced the time required to dehydrate the ginger.
+There was a burning of ginger at 2nd and 3rd energy levels of the microwave oven.
 Keeping in view the saving of time and product quality 1st state of energy level is recommended.
-However to further reduce the time it may be prudent to test a four stage dehydration process beginning with 3rd energy level to dehydrate up to 200% moisture level (db), followed by 2nd energy level up to 100% and 1st energy level up to 30% and finally hot air oven up to 10% moisture level consuming about 25.87 hours.
+However to further reduce the time it may be prudent to test a four-stage dehydration process beginning with 3rd energy level to dehydrate up to 200% moisture level (db), followed by 2nd energy level up to 100%, and 1st energy level up to 30% and finally hot air oven up to 10% moisture level consuming about 25.87 hours.

 References